kapsiry/sikteeri/README.txt

 RUNNING MIGRATIONS IN PRODUCTION
 ================================

 ./manage.py migrate       # Migrate all installed apps.
-./manage.py syncdb   # Ensure that permissions are there.
+./manage.py syncdb --all  # Ensure that permissions are there.

 MIGRATIONS INITIALIZATION FOR DEPLOYMENTS < 1.2.4
 =================================================